stecklars/dynamic-dns-netcup-api/README.md

 ## Features
 ### Implemented
 * All necessary API functions for DNS actions implemented (REST API)
-* Determines correct public IP address
+* Determines correct public IP address, uses fallback API for determining the IP address, in case main API does return invalid / no IP
 * Updating of a specific subdomain, domain root, or subdomain
 * If configured, lowers TTL to 300 seconds for the domain on each run, if necessary
 * Hiding output (quiet option)